Piaggio P.50: P.50-I

 Piaggio built two P.50-I prototypes, the first of which—MM369—flew in 1937.
-The second—MM370—was damaged in accident while landing at Malpensa airfield in 1938.
+The second—MM370—was damaged in an accident while landing at Malpensa airfield in 1938.

 No production order for the P.50-I materialized.

 P.50-II

 A new model of the P.50, the P.50-II, appeared in 1938.
 It was re-engined with four 746-kilowatt (1,001-horsepower) Piaggio P.XI RC.40 radial engines, each driving a three-bladed propeller, dispensing with the tandem-engine, pusher-puller configuration of the P.50-I, instead mounting the engines separately with all four propellers as tractors.
 Its defensive armament was upgraded to five 12.7-millimeter (0.5-inch) machine guns.

 Piaggio produced a single P.50-II prototype designated MM371.
 No production ordered resulted for the P.50-II, but Piaggio later applied the experience it gained from the design and construction of the three P.50 prototypes to the development of the Piaggio P.108 heavy bomber of World War II.